Call (702) 723-4775

 Components of the CAGE Questionnaire

-C – Have You Ever Felt the Need to Cut down on Drinking?
+C – Have You Ever Felt the Need to Cut Down on Drinking?

 This question assesses whether a person has attempted or thought about reducing their alcohol intake, which indicates concerns about their drinking habits.